sadia4444a/n8n_workflow/README.md

 🚀 AI-Powered Contact Finder with n8n & Google Sheets! 🤖

-An AI research agent in n8n that automates finding and storing contact information from Google Maps and websites! 🔍📊
+An AI research agent in n8n that automates finding and storing contact information from Google Maps. 🔍📊

 ✨ How it Works: